Lubbock Christian University

 Academic Testing

-Disability Services
+Accessibility Services

 Lubbock Christian University provides reasonable and appropriate accommodations for qualified individuals with disabilities under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
-Students requesting accommodations must be registered in the Disability Services Office to receive services.
+Students requesting accommodations must be registered in the Accessibility Services Office to receive services.
 Appropriate documentation of disability (usually from a licensed professional such as a doctor, school diagnostician, psychologist, etc.) must be made prior to registration.
 All information is kept confidential.

-The university is not required to provide accommodations if the student fails to follow the above steps.
+For physical disabilities, the student needs to notify the Accessibility Services Coordinator and/or the Registrar prior to registration if classroom arrangements are necessary.
+The university is not required to provide accommodations if the student fails to follow the steps mentioned above.

 Service Animal Policy